electrotamp/ToTK-Save-Editor-App/README.md

 The About tab shows the version of the app and recognizes the save-format researchers, data sources, community resources, libraries, and port author that make the project possible.
 Full linked credits are below.

+## Current Bugs

+- In version 1.0.0, there's a bug where if you don't have any bows and you go to the bow tab, it'll crash.
+If you just go get a bow in game, that won't happen.
+But I already have this fixed and it'll be in another release once there's more feedback.

 ## Credits

 | Credit | Contribution |